pmareke/learn-python-with-tests/content.en/docs/chapters/booleans.md

 ## Comparing values

+Regardig the comparison of values, we can use the `==` operator to compare two values as in many other languages, nothing relevante here actually.

+So just let's write a test to check if a number is even or not.

-We need to make muscle, so let's repeat the process again (`Red - Green - Refactor`):
+> **Note:** We need to make muscle, so let's repeat the process again (`Red - Green - Refactor`)

 ### Write the test first